 Psyllium is easy to incorporate into a healthy diet as a supplement.
 It can be mixed with water, smoothies, and shakes in powder form or taken in capsules.
 To make the most out of its effects, it is recommended to consume psyllium before or after every meal with plenty of liquids.

 Flax, like psyllium, has a high soluble and insoluble fiber content.
 Its high unsaturated fatty acid content, most notably omega-3 essential oils, can also help to regulate cholesterol and promote overall wellness.
 An easy way to include flax as part of a healthy diet is by adding it to cereals, salads, and smoothies.
 Flax oil can also be found in capsules.

 Garlic is not only one of the most popular seasoning herbs around the world, but it also has the ability to improve the function of the liver, the organ responsible for controlling healthy cholesterol and triglyceride levels.

 Garlic is rich in ajoene, a sulfuric compound responsible for thinning the blood and decreasing the presence of lipids.
 Both aromatic compounds in garlic, ajoene and allicin, contribute to dilating blood vessels and improving circulation.
 Garlic can be a healthy addition to a wide variety of dishes.
 It can also be taken raw or in capsules.

-High LDL cholesterol levels don't need to be a curse - they can be controlled by merely changing your diet.
-Start by eating some of these herbs, and your next annual blood work will show the difference.
+High LDL cholesterol levels don't need to be a curse - they can be controlled by merely changing your diet and regular exercise.
+Start by adding some of these herbs to your daily meals, and your next annual blood work will show the difference.